 1. Olympians are Obsessed with Their Goals

-We’ve all heard the stories how Olympic athletes literally eat, breathe and sleep their sport.
+We’ve all heard the stories of how Olympic athletes literally eat, breathe and sleep their sport.
 But most people don’t realize just how far this goes.
-The training begins early on in childhood, and in the teenage years it’s not uncommon for athletes to live with their fellow teammates and coaches far from home, and not attend tradition schooling.
+The training begins early on in childhood, and in the teenage years, it’s not uncommon for athletes to live with their fellow teammates and coaches far from home, and not attend traditional schooling.